DarinaTovstopiat/darinat/README.md

   -By testing the condition  | mi - m i-1| (where i are the iteration number) less than some tolerance limit, say epsilon, fixed a priori.
   -By testing the condition | f (mi ) | less than some tolerance limit alpha again fixed a priori.

+For this method, you must specify the function f(x) itself or use f_zero(x), when calling, specify the boundaries left a, and then right b, as well as the accuracy of the calculation eps.

 **Golden Section Method**